Galaxy S10, Galaxy Fold launch: 5 phones, smartwatches, new headphones and more

-The Galaxy S10 and foldable phone leakfest is finally over; now that Samsung's Unpacked event has started we've got all the official details about Samsung's much-hyped new Galaxy Fold, raft of Galaxy S10 models and all the new accessories that go with them.
+The Galaxy S10 and foldable phone leakfest is finally over; now that Samsung's Unpacked event has started, we've got all the official details about Samsung's much-hyped new Galaxy Fold, its raft of Galaxy S10 models, and all the new accessories that go with them.

 Galaxy Fold

 With its new 7.3-inch Infinity Flex display, a 7nm processor, Samsung's new fast solid-state storage and seamless flow between folded and expanded views, the Galaxy Fold breaks new ground.
-At $1,980, in pricing, too.
+At $1,980, that applies to its pricing, too.

 - All the official Galaxy Fold details